8 Best Banks For Small Businesses and Startups In 2025

 Cons

-The Holvi Business Debit Mastercard allows you to keep track of your business expenses more efficiently by auto-sync your expenses to accounting reports and providing real-time notification every time the card is used.
+The Holvi Business Debit Mastercard allows you to keep track of your business expenses more efficiently by automatically syncing your expenses to accounting reports and providing real-time notifications every time the card is used.
 There is also an option to issue additional cards at a fee of €3/ card per month.

 Frequently Asked Questions